Expensify/App/README.md

 * To run a on a **Development Simulator**: `npm run ios`
 * Changes applied to Javascript will be applied automatically, any changes to native code will require a recompile

+### Static iOS Builds
+In some rare cases, it may be useful to create a static build of the mobile app from a development branch.
+A static or "Release" build can be installed to a device just like any other app, and is not connected to your local React Native Metro server.
+This means that you can more closely emulate a production environment, where the app can be fully closed and/or run without any connection to the metro process.

+- In order to run a static iOS build, simply run `npm run ios-static`.
+- To launch to a connected physical device, run `npm run ios-static -- --device "Device Name"`

 ## Running the Android app 🤖
 * To install the Android dependencies, run: `npm install`, then `gradle` will install all linked dependencies
 * Make sure you have Java installed `java -version`.
 If not, install it by running `npm install -g openjdk8`.